prasad393/radar-lite-pipeline/radar-lite-pipeline/README.md

 ```

 ## Notes
-This is an educational, CPU-only pipeline intended for interview portfolios and learning.
+This is an educational, CPU-only pipeline intended for learning.
 Numerics and models are simplified.